ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

    ./launch_FV3LAM_wflow.sh; tail -n 40 log.launch_FV3LAM_wflow

 This will output the last 40 lines of the log file, which list the status of the workflow tasks (e.g., SUCCEEDED, DEAD, RUNNING, SUBMITTING, QUEUED).
 The number 40 can be changed according to the user's preferences.
-The output will look like this:
+The output will look similar to this:

 .. code-block:: console